The popularity of the Laravel framework among developers

 What are Service Providers in Laravel?

-Let’s take a look at a simple service provider.
-From any method on your service provider, you always have access to the $ app property, which provides access to the service container.
+Let us look at a simple service provider.
+All your methods have access to the $app property that allows access to a service container.

-This service provider only defines the register method and uses it to define the Riak \ Connection implementation in the service container.
+This service provider just identifies the register method to implement Riak/Connection in the service container.

-If your provider only registers bindings in the service container, you can postpone registration until one of these bindings is requested from the service container.
-This avoids alarming the file system with every request, which will improve the performance of your application.
+When your service provider registers just bindings in the service container, you can postpone it to the moment until one of the bindings will be requested from the service container.

 Don't want to miss anything?